 Then again, there’s Matthew Trinetti, my amour fou.
 He declares himself as a deliberate journeyer, but his travels are not exclusively tied to blue coves and green groves.
 Matt travels through writing as well, scrabbling Give Live Explore as an elaborate itinerary for designing a life of creativity and freedom.

 Start with How to Get Lost and Never FindYour Way, and roam your way to Coincidences, Synchronicity, Miracles and Meaning.
-Give Live Explore is written for all of us, for what are we if not accidental backpackers through wilderness.
+Give Live Explore is written for all of us, for what are we if not accidental backpackers through the wilderness.
 The art, as Matt sees it, is in turning the accidental into deliberate.

 Join the Round Table with Inspiring Minds